55+ Best Instagram Spots in San Francisco for Unique Photos

 San Francisco Photo Spots: Neighborhoods & City Streets

-Each San Francisco neighborhood has a unique atmosphere that can oftentimes be captured with the click of a camera.
+Each San Francisco neighborhood has a unique atmosphere that can often be captured with a camera’s click.
 From rainbow walkways in the Castro to the tall hills and buildings of the Financial District – these are some of the best places to practice your cityscape photography in San Francisco.

-I personally love this spot at night when the buildings are lit up, but any time of day is good here to grab a photo.
+I love this night spot when the buildings are lit up, but any time of day is good here to grab a photo.
 It is a very busy area, so please keep an eye on your belongings.

 Once you’re done with your photoshoot, head to the Ferry Building for a treat!